 What to Do

-For nutrients use a balanced, water-soluble fertilizer during the growing season.
-Think of it as a multivitamin for your plant – a little boost every few weeks during spring and summer can help restore that lush, deep green color you love.
+For nutrients use a balanced fertilizer and give it to your pothos in the growing season.
+A little boost every few weeks during the spring and summer can really help to get the deep green leaves we all love.

 Care Tips